bradford-hamilton/Ruby-On-Quails/guides/source/3_1_release_notes.md

 * Previously, `has_and_belongs_to_many.destroy(*records)` would destroy the records themselves.
 It would not delete any records in the join table.
 Now, it deletes the records in the join table.

 * Previously, `has_many_through.destroy(*records)` would destroy the records themselves, and the records in the join table.
-[Note: This has not always been the case; previous version of Rails only deleted the records themselves.]
+[Note: This has not always been the case; previous version of Quails only deleted the records themselves.]
 Now, it destroys only the records in the join table.

 * Note that this change is backwards-incompatible to an extent, but there is unfortunately no way to 'deprecate' it before changing it.
 The change is being made in order to have consistency as to the meaning of 'destroy' or 'delete' across the different types of associations.
 If you wish to destroy the records themselves, you can do `records.association.each(&:destroy)`.